Canal and River Trust – The Waterways and Wellbeing

 The Canal & River Trust is a charity set up in 2012 to care for England and Wales’ 200-year-old waterways, holding them in trust for the nation forever.
 It has responsibility for 2,000 miles of navigable canals and rivers, together with bridges, tunnels, aqueducts, docks and reservoirs, along with museums and archive collections.
 The Trust’s ambition is for the waterways to make a difference locally.
 In order to ensure that a robust measurement of local impact is captured and explained, the Trust developed the Outcomes Measurement Framework (OMF) in partnership with PLACE at the University of Cardiff.
 The OMF set the guiding principles and research methodology for gathering data, provides a series of indicators, maintains rigour, and enables an evaluation and measurement process.

-Sue Potts was commissioned by the Canal and River Trust to lead the development of a suite of research instruments which would enable on-the-ground staff and volunteers to collect data.
-Alongside this task, Sue advised on the development of an e-Toolkit which would assist in automating part of the data analysis process.
-In order to develop an evidence base of existing impact, Sue also led a secondary analysis of a number of the Canal and River Trust’s flagship projects including Creative Places and People project The Super Slow Way and the People’s Lottery funded Growing Hedgerows project.
+Former ICC Knowledge Exchange Manager Sue Potts was commissioned by the Canal and River Trust to assist with the development of a suite of research instruments which would enable on-the-ground staff and volunteers to collect data.
+In order to develop an evidence base of existing impact, a secondary analysis of a number of the Canal and River Trust’s flagship projects was also undertaken, including Creative Places and People project The Super Slow Way and the People’s Lottery funded Growing Hedgerows project.

 ← Back to Research